 PM: What are your plans for the coming years?

 RB: I love having projects.
-I would like to continue in the world of padel, to make him grow all over the world, but my priority is to make him evolve in Great Britain, to develop this young tennis player that I train and finally to see my twin daughters grow up, that is the most important.
+I would like to continue in the world of padel, to make it grow all over the world, but my priority is to make it evolve in Great Britain, to make this young tennis player that I train evolve and finally to see my twin daughters grow up, that is the most important.

 PM: Where do you see yourself in 20 years?

-RB: To tell you the truth, I live from day to day.
-If I had to project myself in 2039, I would first of all like to be a good father, to realize that the padel has grown as it should and the people I coached have become great players.
+RB: To tell you the truth, I live day by day.
+If I had to project myself to 2039, I would like above all to be a good father, to realize that padel has grown as it should and that the people I have trained have become great players.

-PM: How do you see it padel in Great Britain in 20 years?
+PM: How do you see padel in Great Britain in 20 years?

 RB: I think and I hope it is one of the most played sports, and I don't see why it shouldn't be.